craftingcity/RollHighOrDie/Equipment and Inventories/Ranged Weapons.md

 #### Rifle
 Harnessing the mystic or the scientific, Rifles are the more militaristic older sibling of the humble Pistol, and typically shoot larger caliber ammunition.

-Rifles fire 'Low Caliber' Ammunitions.
+Rifles fire 'High Caliber' Ammunitions.

+#### Launcher
+Harnessing the mystic or the scientific, Launchers fire specialized ammunition that are intended to

 ## Tags
 ### Required Tags